-1, 110100, 30 Appendix A

-1 November 2022 to 6 January 2023

-22 February 2023

-15 March 2023

-n Rebecca Webber, Trust Admissions Officer

-า -

-I number 878-3104

-4 to 11.
-There is also Early Years provision from 2.

-Academy primary school

-Learning Academy Partnership (South-West)

-Reception

-)24-25 12

-etting Kingsbridge Community College 1

-setting Charleton Academy Nursery

-Yes - Church of England

-No

-Yes - see below

-n Yes, if this is the closest school available to home

-Yes, if home is in the school's catchment area

-Yes

-devon.cc/admissionsonline or with a paper form available by calling

-0345 155 1019 or at devon.cc/admissions or from the school office

-n Yes - only to be used for exceptional need priority.
-See below

-eception

-nber 2023 to 15 January 2024

-16 April 2024

-from 17 May 2024 or from 20 school days after the refusal, whichever is later 3

-31 May 2024

-Deadline to submit appeal 31 May 2024 Deadline to hear appeal 26 July 2024 4

-Key Dates In-Year admission

-When to apply from 1 June 2024 for Year Groups 1 to 6

-from 1 September 2024 for Reception

-within 15 s within 15 school days of an application

-from 20 school days after refusal within 30 school days of the form being submitted

-ol number ol number
+Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Rebecca Webber, Trust Admissions Officer Amendments after determination Trebessed Treat Flatinisations Chief Department for Education school number 878-3104 Age range 4 to 11 primary school Early Years provision 1 From the age of 2 Type of school Academy Admissions authority Learning Academy Partnership (South-West) Normal round intake, (relevant age group) Reception Published Admission Number 2025-26 12reduce to 8 Priority for children to another setting 2 Kingsbridge Community College Priority for children from another setting Charleton Academy Nursery Designated religious character Church of England, Diocese of Exeter Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport 3 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below When to apply, normal round admission 15 November 2024 to 15 January 2025.
+Late applications accepted 4 Normal round decision 16 April 2025 When to appeal from 14 May 2025 or from 20 school days after the refusal 5 Deadline to submit appeal 6 31 May 2025.
+Later appeals accepted.
+Deadline to hear appeal, normal round 25 July 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 1 to 6 from 1 September 2025 for Reception In-year decision within 15 school days of an application When to submit appeal any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the refusal